 The Release of the First Money Making Add-On

-Now, WhatsApp for Business API let large businesses integrate the platform’s API with their own offering and provide a seamless experience to their customers by communicating important details on WhatsApp automatically.
+WhatsApp for Business API lets large businesses integrate the platform’s API with their own offering and provide a seamless experience to their customers by communicating important details on WhatsApp automatically.
 This API made it possible for banks to send communication messages, ticket booking applications to send confirmation messages, and other secure apps to even send OTPs through WhatsApp.

 Moreover, this paid feature by WhatsApp opened the doors to WhatsApp marketing and made it the marketing channel with the most engagement rates.

 Zuckerberg is leaving no stone unturned to take WhatsApp to a new level in the business market.
-The company has even launched a desktop version of the application (WhatsApp Web) to make it easier to use it on a PC or a Mac.
+The company has even launched a desktop version of the application (WhatsApp Web) to make it easier to use on a PC or a Mac.

 Let’s see how that turns out.

 Did we miss something?
 Come on!
 Tell us what you think about our article on WhatsApp History in the comments section.